-- How To Crypto – Nathan Rose: This book is for those who want to get started quickly.
+- The Crypto Intro – Nathan Rose: This book is for those who want to get started quickly.
 It skips most of the historical stuff or speculating on the future, and gets right down to the practicalities.
 The cryptocurrency pros and cons, how to sign up to a cryptocurrency exchange, how to choose a cryptocurrency wallet.
-No fluff.

 - The Book of Satoshi – Phil Champagne: Methodically goes through the collected writings of Bitcoin’s anonymous founder, Satoshi Nakamoto.
 It lays out some of the questions that were asked of Nakamoto via email and forum posts, during the early days of Bitcoin – then gives Nakamoto’s responses to them along with some useful commentary from the author.
 It will help clear up any lingering questions you may have.

 - Cryptoassets – Chris Burniske & Jack Tatar: This book takes on the ambitious task of turning cryptocurrency portfolio formation into a coherent framework.
 Highly recommended for those who want to make a meaningful investment in crypto for the long-term.